KaustubhKanagalekar/crazyflie_interface/README.md

 ![Quadcopter dynamics](./misc/quadcopter_dynamics.png)

+The simulation results are shown below.
+Here, the simulation shows how for the y and z axes, the CBF "takes over" instead of the nominal controller and steers the system to the safety barrier in case the goal is outside the safe set.

 ## Transition to Crazyflie:
 After validating the CBF logic in simulation, we transitioned to a real Crazyflie drone.
 We implemented the CBF logic in a ROS2 node, which: